polarfire-soc/polarfire-soc-linux-examples/dt-overlays/README.md

 root@icicle-kit-es:~# /opt/microchip/dt-overlays/overlay.sh rpi-pressure.dtbo
 ```

-The following kernel config options are needed for the lps25h pressure sensor to work and has been enabled in Yocto:
+The following kernel config options are needed for the lps25h pressure sensor
- `CONFIG_IIO_ST_PRESS=y`.
+to work and has been enabled in Yocto: `CONFIG_IIO_ST_PRESS=y`.

-## RPI Sensehat Overlay:
+## RPI Sensehat Overlay

-The overlay for the RPI sensehat is included in the root file system in Yocto, in the `/boot` directory.
+The overlay for the RPI sensehat is included in the root file system in Yocto,
+in the `/boot` directory.
 The following commands can be used to load this overlay:

 ```bash